chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 You can define a dependency on an application that does not yet exist in the XL Deploy Repository.
 You can also specify a version range that cannot be met by any versions that are currently in the Repository.

-This allows you to import applications even before all dependencies can be met; that is, you can import, but not deploy, the `frontend` package before its required `backend` package is ready.
+This allows you to import applications even before all dependencies can be met; that is, you can import, but not deploy, a front-end package before its required back-end package is ready.
 However, this means that you must be careful to enter the correct versions.

 It is also possible to modify the declared dependencies of a deployment package even after it has been deployed.
 In that case, XL Deploy will not perform any validation.
 It is not recommended to modify dependencies after deployment.